ahaenggli/AzureAD-LDAP-wrapper/docs/content/configuration/settings.md

 If set to true there are more detailed logs in the console output.

-### LDAP_PORT (default: 13389)
+### LDAP_PORT (default: 13389/389)

 Sets the port for the listener.
-The wrapper listens on port 13389 by default.
+The wrapper in the Docker containter listens on port 13389 by default.
-However, if you are running a Docker container directly on the host network, you may want to change the port to 389.
+However, if you are running a Docker container directly on the host network, you may want to map the port to 389.
+Port 389 is also used when starting directly via npm.

 ### LDAP_SECURE_ATTRIBUTES (optional)